Him188/kotlin-jvm-blocking-bridge/README.md

 ## Requirements
 - Gradle (`6.0` or higher recommended)
 - Kotlin `1.4-M3`, `1.4-RC`, `1.4.0` or higher
-- IntelliJ IDEA 或 Android Studio (newest version recommended)
+- IntelliJ IDEA or Android Studio (newest version recommended)

 ## WIP
 This project is working in progress.